AIStorageDepot

 A reusable message with [fields] — “Draft a cold outreach email from [Sender] to [Recipient] about [Topic].”

-In the app: open it, click each field, fill, hit Copy result — or Send to ChatGPT/Claude to open your AI with it prefilled.
+In the app: open it, click each field, fill, hit Copy result — or Open in ChatGPT/Claude to open your AI with it prefilled.

-As a slash command: type the command, then just brain-dump in plain English on the same line — don’t try to remember the fields.
+The lazy way: skip the quotes and just brain-dump in plain English on the same line — don’t try to remember the fields.
 The AI maps your words onto them and asks you for anything you missed.
 Typing the command with nothing after it works too: the AI interviews you, one question at a time.

 Type 2 · how-to instructions